intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 Operator Optimization
 ---------------------

-Intel® Extension for PyTorch\* also optimizes operators and implements several customized operators for performance boost.
-A few  ATen operators are replaced by their optimized counterparts in Intel® Extension for PyTorch\* via ATen registration mechanism.
-Moreover, some customized operators are implemented for several popular topologies.
+Intel® Extension for PyTorch\* also optimizes operators and implements several customized operators for performance boosts.
+A few ATen operators are replaced by their optimized counterparts in Intel® Extension for PyTorch\* via the ATen registration mechanism.
+Some customized operators are implemented for several popular topologies.
 For instance, ROIAlign and NMS are defined in Mask R-CNN.
 To improve performance of these topologies, Intel® Extension for PyTorch\* also optimized these customized operators.

 .. currentmodule:: intel_extension_for_pytorch.nn
 .. autoclass:: FrozenBatchNorm2d